openconfig/gnsi/credentialz/README.md

 stream := RotateHostParameters()
 ```

 * Send a server's keys change request message to the target device.
-The bytes are expected to be base64 encoded.
+The keys must be base64 encoded.

 ```go
 stream.Send(